Preface:

 In today's competitive business environment, companies are constantly searching for ways to increase productivity and drive results.

-One strategy that many organizations use is the implementation of incentives, which are rewards or bonuses that are given to employees who meet certain performance goals or milestones.
+One strategy that many organizations use is the implementation of incentive compensation plans, which are rewards or bonuses that are given to employees who meet certain performance goals or milestones.

 When it comes to incentives, there are two main approaches: team incentives and individual incentives.